Dev43/payment-channel/README.md

 # Payment channel CLI tool

-Little CLI tool written a golang to show how payment channels work
+Little CLI tool written a golang to show how payment channels work for the [ethinitium](https://github.com/Dev43/ethinitium) blockchain course

 ## Instructions of use